 If, at the valuation date, the Fund had been invested in this portfolio, then in carrying out the valuation it would not be appropriate to make any allowance for out-performance of the investments.
-On this basis of assessment, the assessed value of the Fund's liabilities at the 2010 valuation would have been significantly higher and the declared funding level would have been correspondingly reduced, to approximately 56%.
+On this basis of assessment, the assessed value of the Fund's liabilities at the 2010 valuation would have been significantly higher, by approximately [to be confirmed]%, and the declared funding level would have been correspondingly reduced, to approximately [to be confirmed]%.